-General Description: The Dekay’s Brownsnake is a small terrestrial snake, with adults ranging from 10–12 inches (25.4–30.5 cm) in length.
+Description: The Dekay’s Brownsnake is a small terrestrial snake, with adults ranging from 10–12 inches (25–30 cm) in length.
 The background coloration is tan, brown, or reddish brown, typically with a pale middorsal stripe.
 This stripe may be bordered with black dots, though this is absent in some individuals.
-The top of the head is dark in coloration and two dark blotches are present on the neck giving an appearance of a collar.
-The belly is off-white with no markings.
-Juvenile coloration is similar to adult coloration.
-Scales are keeled and the anal scale is divided.
-Dekay’s Brownsnakes are similar in appearance to the Red-bellied Snake (Storeria occipitomaculata), but can easily be differentiated by the presence of a pale belly (Red-bellied Snakes have a red belly).
+The top of the head is dark in coloration, and two dark blotches on the neck give the appearance of a collar.
+There is a dark spot beneath each eye.
+The underside is off white with no markings except for small black specks on the sides of the ventral scales.
+Juvenile coloration is similar to adult coloration, but individuals can be lighter, and a yellow ring may be present around the neck.
+Scales are keeled, and the anal scale is divided.
+Dekay’s Brownsnakes are similar in appearance to Red-bellied Snakes but can easily be differentiated by the presence of an off-white underside (Red-bellied Snakes have bright red undersides).

-Species Range: This species has a large distribution across much of the eastern half of the United States.
+Species Distribution: This species has a large distribution across much of the eastern half of the United States.

 South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).

 Remarks: This species is named after James Edward DeKay, a 19th century naturalist from New York.
 The one record of Dekay’s Brownsnake from South Dakota was collected in 1922.
 It is unclear if there was a historic population of this species in the area or if this individual represents an accidental introduction.